Why a free election ‘seems almost impossible’ in Pakistan

 “Unless and until the military lets go of its hold over the country, it is difficult to see Pakistan being free,” he says.
 “And given that the military is so entrenched – its footprint is everywhere from business to politics to religion – it seems almost impossible for Pakistan to be free and truly independent.”

-In the aftermath of riots May 9 – when supporters of Mr. Khan laid siege to military installations in a show of anger at his initial arrest this spring – the Pakistan army cracked down on Mr. Khan’s party, the Pakistan Tehreek-e-Insaf (PTI).
+In the aftermath of the May 9 riots – when supporters of Mr. Khan laid siege to military installations in a show of anger at his initial arrest this spring – the Pakistan army cracked down on Mr. Khan’s party, the Pakistan Tehreek-e-Insaf (PTI).
 Thousands of activists were thrown behind bars, and virtually the entire top leadership was forced to defect.
 With Mr. Khan barred from contesting elections for the next five years, prospects for a PTI comeback are dim.

 For Sayed Zulfiqar Bukhari – who served as a minister in the PTI government – Mr. Khan’s absence from the political arena will mean voters are deprived of their freedom to choose.